moliver28/research-handbook/content/handbook/product/ux/ux-research/surveys/qualtrics/index.md

 Some bots are more sophisticated than others.
 For example, basic bots will “speed” through the survey or provide illogical responses to open-ended questions; more sophisticated bots will intentionally take more time to complete the survey or even use language from the survey itself to compose logical responses to open-ended questions.

 There are multiple things you can do to prevent or filter out *most of these responses*.
-We say “most of these responses” because the only true way to avoid spam in your surveys is to not share them on social media but rather to [send email survey invitations with individual links](https://www.qualtrics.com/support/survey-platform/distributions-module/email-distribution/emails-overview/#UnderstandingTheIndividualLink) that can only be used once, leveraging resources such as [Marketo or the Data Warehouse](/content/handbook/product/ux/ux-research-coordination/recruitment-methods.md).
+We say “most of these responses” because the only true way to avoid spam in your surveys is to not share them on social media but rather to [send email survey invitations with individual links](https://www.qualtrics.com/support/survey-platform/distributions-module/email-distribution/emails-overview/#UnderstandingTheIndividualLink) that can only be used once, leveraging resources such as [Marketo or the Data Warehouse](/content/handbook/product/ux/ux-research-coordination/recruitment-methods.md) to contact targeted sets of GitLab users we have on file.

 ### Prevent spam responses before sharing the survey